LUC-Intro-to-Database-Systems/lab-3---basic-sql-practice-jduckmann/README.md

   3. Make sure all columns in the database are marked as NOT NULL
   4. Enforce that the relationship between **CLIENT** and **POLICY** are strong and enforce cascading if either a **CLIENT** or **POLICY** is deleted.
   5. Include the SQL commands used for creating the database and tables into the file you will use for deliverable 2.

+Code:

+will be inserted once I figure out how to export the code from MYSQL

 ### Deliverable 2 - Data Manipulation Language (10 Points)